MIGRAIN: narrative

 2. Eleven ( Stranger Things )

-Eleven is the hero as she repeatedly uses her powers to battle creatures from the upside down, protect her friends, and close the gate ( creatures’ heart and where they come out from ).
+Eleven is the hero as she repeatedly uses her powers to battle creatures from the upside down, protect her friends, and close the gate ( where the creatures come out from ).
 Her courage and sacrifice drive the story forward.

 3. Spider-man/ Peter Parker ( Spider-man: Homecoming )